 Any time you are going out for a hike, whether it's just for a day hike or a week long trip, you need to plan ahead and prepare for what’s going to happen, so that you aren’t forced into making poor decisions while out on the trail.

-I know it’s a little early to be talking about, even thinking about, what you will do after your thru-hike or LASH is over.
+I know it’s a little early to be talking about, even thinking about, what you will do after your Appalachian Trail thru-hike or LASH is over.

-But, sometimes, it is so hard to keep these thoughts and anxieties at bay.
-Especially, when you have zero plans for what's coming next.
-I know, I've been there!
+But, sometimes, it is so hard to keep these thoughts, anxieties and post-trail depression at bay.
+Especially, when you have zero plans for what’s coming next.
+I know, I’ve been there!
+[Read more…] about Not sure what to do after a thru hike?
+Read on.

 I recently had my own burst of inspiration after digging through some old gear and finding a free map of the state of Colorado I picked up that was marked for road cycling routes, but also clearly shows all the wilderness areas, state and national parks!